cjhnbls/pipelinedb-doc-cn/installation.rst

 Running PostgreSQL
 ---------------------

-To run the PipelineDB server in the background, use the :code:`pipeline-ctl` driver and point it to your newly initialized data directory:
+To run the PostgreSQL server in the background, use the :code:`pg_ctl` driver and point it to your newly initialized data directory:

 .. code-block:: sh